MikeManzo/SystemKit/README.md

 SystemKit
 =========

-A macOS system ~~library~~ package in Swift based off of [libtop](http://www.opensource.apple.com/source/top/top-100.1.2/libtop.c), from Apple's top implementation.
+A macOS system libraary in Swift based off of [libtop](http://www.opensource.apple.com/source/top/top-100.1.2/libtop.c), from Apple's top implementation.
+Forked from [The Original](https://github.com/beltex/SystemKit) and updated to swift 5.x with [Swift Package Manager](https://swift.org/package-manager/) support.

 - For an example usage of this library, see [dshb](https://github.com/beltex/dshb), a macOS system monitor in Swift